What Is An EGR Valve?

 - Turn off the engine and disconnect the battery.

-- Remove the vacuum line from the EGR valve.
+- Remove the vacuum line or unplug the electrical connector from the EGR valve.

-- Remove the bolts that hold the EGR valve to the cylinder head.
+- Remove the bolts that hold the EGR valve to the cylinder head or intake manifold.

 - Remove the EGR valve.
-Be careful to protect the open cylinder head from any debris.
+Be careful to protect the open cylinder head or intake manifold from any debris.
+Tech Tip: Clean the EGR ports while you are this far into the system (reference this article to learn how to clean the EGR ports while you’re in there)

-- Bolt on the new EGR valve and attach the vacuum line.
+- Bolt on the new EGR valve and attach the vacuum line or plug in the electrical connector.

 - Reconnect the battery.